Our Leadership

 International Secretary-Treasurer

-Active in his local union, he served as an organizer, business representative, and JATC instructor before becoming business manager in 2006.
+Noble served as organizer, business representative, and training instructor before becoming business manager in 2006.

-In 2010, then International President Edwin D. Hill appointed Noble as an international representative in the Sixth District, where he served as the Illinois state political coordinator and serviced local unions in southern Illinois and southwest Indiana.
+International President Edwin D. Hill appointed Noble as an international representative in the Sixth District – which covers Illinois, Indiana, Michigan, Wisconsin, and Minnesota – in 2010, where he served as Illinois state political coordinator.

-Recently, he helped head up two historic pro-worker and pro-jobs wins in his home state of Illinois: The Climate and Equitable Jobs Act, which sets some of the strongest pro-worker provisions for the energy industry in the nation and the Workers’ Rights Amendment, which enshrines the right to bargain collectively in the state constitution.
+He helped lead two historic pro-worker and pro-jobs wins: the Climate and Equitable Jobs Act, which includes some of the strongest pro-worker provisions for the energy industry in the nation, and the Workers’ Rights Amendment, which enshrines collective bargaining rights in the state constitution.